jakemassoth/MLVU/README.md

 # Machine Learning Project
 ## Setup
 I reccomend using a venv for this with Python 3.9.
-It also requires numpy.
+It also requires numpy, matplotlib and PyQt5.